Second Chapter

 Second Chapter is the debut solo album by British blues rock musician Danny Kirwan, released in 1975 on the DJM Records label.
 This was his first solo album after being dismissed from Fleetwood Mac in 1972, and his solo career was being managed by ex-Mac manager Clifford Davis.

 Demo tracks for this album were released on CD in 2000 as Ram Jam City.

 Reception

+Billboard complimented Kirwan's musicianship and thought that Second Chapter "touched on several musical bases" and possessed a "country twinge".
+They also believed that the album evoked the California sound that his former band Fleetwood Mac had pursued.
 Allmusic critic Joe Viglione declared that Second Chapter was a feather in the cap for Kirwan as well as producer Martin Rushent.
 Drawing comparisons with the music of Lindsey Buckingham, Paul McCartney and America, he highlighted the title track, "Love Can Always Bring You Happiness" and "Silver Streams" as the best tracks.
 He also stated that the album shows Kirwan's importance as a pop artist, and that Fleetwood Mac would have benefitted from his presence in their very successful mid-70s line-up.